feathersjs-ecosystem/feathers-vuex/docs/auth-plugin.md

   userService: null, // Specify the userService to automatically populate the user upon login.
   entityIdField: 'userId', // The property in the payload storing the user id
   responseEntityField: 'user', // The property in the payload storing the user
-  user: null, // automatically populates if you have correctly configured the three previous settings.
+  user: null, // Deprecated: This is no longer reactive, so use the `user` getter.
+See below.

   isAuthenticatePending: false,
   isLogoutPending: false,